-8 Microsoft FORTRAN 5.1, WinWorld, August 2019, https://winworldpc.com/product/microsoft-fortran/5x of internal use at Microsoft quickly.
+Microsoft was initially slow to respond.
+Internally, the company was committed to C for implementing its flagship products but had plenty of assembly code as well.
+Given the target hardware specs it was unrealistic to write Windows or Microsoft Word in a heap-allocating "toy" language like Java, so Java was not going to become the major language of internal use at Microsoft quickly.
 Further, external-facing RAD environments like Visual Basic didn't immediately benefit from the structured approach to OO found in class-oriented languages.
 With a tidal wave of Java hype flooding the industry, Microsoft responded by embracing Java, licensed from Sun in 1996 (Microsoft J++), but subsequently faced legal action for extending the language.
 This formed part of the background to United States v.
 Microsoft Corp, a legal case running from formally from 1998 to 2001 though with its roots in earlier actions.
 In this case the U.S. government accused Microsoft of illegally maintaining its monopoly position in the PC market, through restrictions on PC manufacturers relating to internet browser software and other programs such as Netscape and Java.
 The initial trial recommendations were to break-up Microsoft as a company, later settled to lesser remedies.